nova-model/nova-tutorial/episodes/04-MVVM-Deisgn-Pattern.md

 *   **Testability:** Because the ViewModel is independent of the View, it can be easily unit-tested.
 You can test the presentation logic without needing to create a UI.
 *   **Maintainability:** Changes to the UI are less likely to affect the underlying application logic, and vice versa.
 This makes the application easier to maintain and evolve over time.
 *   **Reusability:** The ViewModel can be reused with different Views, allowing you to create different UIs for the same underlying data and logic.
 *   **Team Collaboration:** MVVM facilitates collaboration between developers and UI designers.
-Developers can focus on the Model and ViewModel, while designers can focus on the View, without interfering with each other's work.
+Developers can focus on the Model and ViewModel, while designers can focus on the View, without interfering with each other\'s work.

 ## Data Binding: The Heart of MVVM